schranz-search/schranz-search/docs/getting_started/index.rst

 These were the basic steps to get started with the Search Engine Abstraction Layer (**SEAL**).
 In the next part of the documentation, we will delve deeper into the :doc:`../schema/index` and explore the various field definitions.
-After that, we will examine the different conditions of :doc:`../search_and_filters/index` the abstraction provides.
+After that, we will a short look at the :doc:`../indexing/index` and then examine the different conditions of :doc:`../search_and_filters/index` the abstraction provides.